Brian7950/quiz-app/README.md

 ## Future implementation
 ### Add additonal questions
 ### Randomize order in which questions are asked as well as order in which options are displayed.
-### Add iditional highschore at end of quiz with multiple scores and names saved and displayed.
+### Add additional highschore at end of quiz with multiple scores and names saved and displayed.

 ![quiz_app](https://user-images.githubusercontent.com/97642221/158722772-84a31135-31ce-4240-95cb-892395f21065.JPG)